W W W . S H E L L E Y L E A C H . C O M

 © Shelley Leach 2024

-" The Shapeshifter " Painting 1 in my series
+Painting 1 in my series

-completed Sept 1, 2024
+completed Sept 1, 2024 ( Acrylic on canvas)

 This painting captures the natural geological outcropping on Mazinaw Rock, which intriguingly resembles various forms of wildlife native to Bon Echo and Mazinaw Rock.
 Upon first glance, I saw shapes in the outcropping reminiscent of a frog or a turtle.